 ISACS - The Irish Street Arts, Circus & Spectacle Network - is Ireland's leading support and advocacy organisation for the development of Street Arts, Circus and Spectacle Art Forms in Ireland today.
 We represent over 100 member organisations and individuals across Ireland and beyond.
 Our members are interested in the development and growth of these dynamic and public art forms.

 ISACS was formed as a voluntary organisation in late 2010 with the aim of creating an umbrella organisation for these art forms to represent, raise the profile and provide a united voice for this emerging, exciting, developing and growing sector.
-Since then, the ISACS network has grown to over 100 members, has 9 members on the board of Directors, secured its first Irish Arts Council Programming Grant in 2014, which has grown year on year, and now has 2 part-time staff members.
+Since then, the ISACS network has grown to over 100 members, has 9 members on the board of Directors and secured its first Irish Arts Council Programming Grant in 2014, which has grown year on year.

 Lucy Medlycott started off her career studying Fine Art Sculpture in Limerick School of Art and Design under Tom Murphy, Louise Walsh and Martin Folan.
 While in Limerick she discovered the versatility & electricity of the street as a space for arts exploration.